Anthony Burgess’s fictional Manchesters

 The Leningrad-Manchester connection became important for Burgess in the composition of A Clockwork Orange: Burgess drew on his experiences of the Russian city and his home town to create the deliberately unspecified future urban dystopia that provides the background to his novel.

-It is not difficult to see parallels with Burgess’s own journey, or at least with his perception of it: his university education, and the war, were his route out of what he sometimes felt was a stifling environment in the city of his birth and upbringing.
+It is not difficult to see parallels with Burgess’s own journey, or at least with his perception of it: his university education, and the Second World War, were his route out of what he sometimes felt to be a stifling environment in the city of his birth and upbringing.

 Still a Mancunian

-Visiting Manchester in 1989, Burgess took part in a documentary for the BBC and commented during the train journey north: ‘Mancunians don’t take kindly to people leaving their city, and I’ve already heard that somebody has said that I’ve become a ‘stuck-up, opinionated bastard’ solely because I’ve left Manchester.
+Revisiting Manchester for a book tour in 1989, Burgess took part in a documentary for BBC Radio 4 and he commented during the train journey from London to Manchester: ‘Mancunians don’t take kindly to people leaving their city, and I’ve already heard it said that I’ve become a “stuck-up, opinionated bastard,” solely because I’ve left Manchester.
 Any trip back to the past is disturbing, but I’m a bit excited because these are my own people.
 I think I’m still very much a Mancunian.’

 A city of conflicts